koenrane/KR-new-site/content/Essays/Bruce Wayne and the cost of inaction.md

 Bruce somehow giggled and rolled his eyes at the same time.

 Lips pursed, Martha closed the theater door behind her.
 “Bruce, when I was a little girl, my parents took me to the opera all the time.
 They were even crueler than I am, you see.
-At the time, I resolved to never inflict this upon my *own* children, but…
+At the time, I resolved to never inflict this upon my *own* children, but…”

 “As you get older, you realize how special these moments are.
 Even if they're a bit… snoozy, sometimes.”